 The bottom clip shows that the weekly Dallas Herald accepted wheat as payment for subscriptions.
 (Try that with your local newspaper next month!)

-In 1871 Feild was injured when Indians ambushed his train of freight wagons carrying flour to the western forts.
+In 1871 Feild was injured when Native Americans ambushed his train of freight wagons carrying flour to the western forts.

 In 1877 Dr. Peak helped establish free (tax-supported) public schools, a concept that had not been popular among voters.
 He was an early school board member.
 He also served on the city council.